arhat-dev/arhat/docs/Connectivity.md

       # grpc server address
       endpoint: grpc.example.com

-      # priority of grpc connectivity, used to determine connection priority when method is auto, defaults to 0
-      priority: 1

       # TLS settings for grpc connection
       #
       # fields in this section are identical to those in